The Beauty Myth – How Do Women Really Feel About Their Looks?

 my7th

 Women are undergoing all sorts of procedures in an attempt to gain an unattainable body.
-Bum enhancements, facelifts, eye lifts, neck lifts (anything deemed lift-up-able), nose adjustments, and liposuction on any part of the body do not get me started with lace-fronted weaves or extensions.
-The woman spends a great deal of time and money on products and services to achieve the ideology of beauty and remembers this perceived beauty is undefined.
-This means they end up chasing a mirage that disintegrates when they think they are now acceptable.
-This results in a cyclical pattern in women dabbling in metamorphosis, reinventing something else to feed that ever-growing pit in lost souls leading to other behavioral and emotional difficulties.
+Bum enhancements, facelifts, eye lifts, neck lifts (anything deemed lift-upable), nose adjustments, and liposuction on any body part do not get me started with lace-fronted weaves or extensions.
+Women spend a great deal of time and money on products and services to achieve the ideology of beauty and remember that this perceived beauty is undefined.
+This means they chase a mirage that disintegrates when they think they are now acceptable.
+This results in a cyclical pattern in women dabbling in metamorphosis, reinventing something else to feed that ever-growing pit in lost souls, leading to other behavioral and emotional difficulties.

 • amazon cosmetology equipment